Psykotikism/Mutant_Tanks/INFORMATION.md

 	{
 		// The Mutant Tank can steal health from survivors and vice-versa.
 		// Note: Survivors only get a portion of the damage as health while Tanks get the full damage as health.
-		// Requires "mt_xiphos.smx" to be installed.
+		// Requires "mt_abilities2.smx" to be compiled with "mt_xiphos.sp" to work.
 		"Xiphos Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.